Wire-Network/wire-docs/docs/api-reference/wire-cdt/how-to-guides/multi-index/how-to-delete-data-from-a-multi-index-table.md

 <!-- ---
-content_title: How to delete data from a multi-index table
+title: How to delete data from a multi-index table
 --- -->

 ## Overview